- Posted by Marie Murphy

 - Digital SIngle Market, EDSM, Europe digital economy, Europe digital single market

-can you buy prednisone in mexico Lifting the clouds on the European Digital Single Market?
+get link Lifting the clouds on the European Digital Single Market?

 The European Digital Single Market is hitting the news this week and attracting a fair share of controversy in the process.
 I ran a quick, unscientific survey among my business colleagues and found that most of them had heard the term Digital Single Market but beyond that their knowledge was hazy.
 I have to admit, I was relieved, because that just about summed up my knowledge too.